EliasDrozd/nostalgia-mc.de/README.md

 Here you'll be able to find the Source Code used to create this Website.

 Check out the latest Updates!
-[UPDATES.md](UPDATES.md)
+[UPDATES.md](UPDATES.md) Visit our Discord Server for Feedback or Questions: [Discord](https://discord.gg/vsyfRPMWNj)

 ## Features